JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="No Manual Testers"></div>
 ### No Manual Testers
 Too often large development companies have qa teams that are just squads of manual testers.
 Manual testing should be though of as the enemy and avoided.
-Anything worth testing manually can and should be automated with Protractor.
+Almsot anything worth testing manually can and should be automated with Protractor.
+Sometimes, exploratory tests may be useful for pointing out otherwise hard to find bugs, but even then you'll want to automate those tests to check them for regression later.
 If you currently have manual testers, teach them the ways of Protractor so that can contribute to the automated testing effort.

 <div name="The BAU Handoff"></div>